warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     where "real-address" is the "address" after it has been translated (if aliases applies) to the real local address.
 Otherwise it holds the same value of "address".
-In case one or more SMTP filter functionalities are not needed, avoid to create zero sized files altogether, since this will result in faster processing.
+In case one or more SMTP filter operations are not needed, avoid to create zero sized files altogether, since this will result in faster processing.

     [top]